 The Health Practitioner Regulation National Law and Other Legislation Amendment Bill 2018 (the bill) contains a new, higher threshold for treating doctors to report a practitioner-patient for an impairment (e.g. health condition), intoxication or substandard practice.
 Under these new provisions, a treating doctor is only required to report this conduct if the public is being placed at substantial risk of harm.
 This is a higher standard from the current threshold.
 Treating doctors have a stricter obligation to report sexual misconduct, now having to report past, current and future risk of sexual misconduct.

 The mandatory reporting laws will apply in all states and territories except for Western Australia, where doctors are exempt.
-At this stage, it has not been confirmed when the legislation will come into effect.

 The Council of Australian Government’s (COAG) Health Council proposed amendments to the laws in August 2018.
 The revised laws in the bill were referred to a parliamentary committee for further review.
 In early February, the parliamentary committee released its report, recommending the bill be passed without any changes.